In This Section:

 Internships for English majors are available at publishing houses, newspapers and related businesses.
 Interested students should speak early to their English faculty advisors.

-Beginning in the fall semester of 2010, students who plan to teach English in the secondary school system must complete a dual major in Secondary Education.
-This dual-degree option is offered collaboratively by the faculty of the School of Liberal Arts & Sciences (SLAS) and the School of Education and Public Service to ensure that Cumberland graduates interested in teaching in Tennessee’s schools are highly qualified to teach in their subject areas.
+Students who plan to teach English in the secondary school system complete a dual major in Secondary Education.
+This dual-degree option is offered collaboratively by the faculty of the English and Teacher Education programs to ensure that Cumberland graduates interested in teaching in Tennessee’s schools are highly qualified to teach in their subject areas.

 The B.A. degree in English consists of a minimum of 120 semester hours: